Gutzwiller approximation approach to the SU(4) $t$-$J$ model

-Essentially the effect of $P_{G}$ projection operator originates from the configuration minimizing the interaction energy (i.e., $U$ term in Eq.(\ref{eq: su(4) Hubbard model})).
-We need to find the wave function configuration minimizing the interaction energy of Eq.(\ref{eq: su(4) Hubbard model}) and let us call this \emph{wave function correlation configuration}.
+Essentially the effect of $P_{G}$ projection operator originates from the configuration minimizing the interaction energy (i.e., $U$ term in Eq. (\ref{eq: su(4) Hubbard model})).
+We need to find the wave function configuration minimizing the interaction energy of Eq. (\ref{eq: su(4) Hubbard model}) and let us call this \emph{wave function correlation configuration}.
 This wave function correlation configuration is equal to $P_{G}|\Psi_{0}\rangle$.
-For example, in the case of hole doping away from integer filling number $\nu_{0}=2$ the wave function correlation configuration indicates that there are no triple occupancy and quadruple occupancy on each site after $P_{G}$ projection, and not so obviously the wave function correlation configuration tells us the fact that empty occupancy is also excluded after $P_{G}$ projection.
-Therefore, only single occupancy and double occupancy are permitted after $P_{G}$ projection in the case doping hole from integer filling number $\nu_{0}=2$.
-Follow the same steps, we can obtain the result that in the case lightly doping hole from integer filling number $\nu_{0}$ ($\nu_{0}=$ 1, 2 or 3) only $\nu_{0}$ occupancy and $\nu_{0}-1$ occupancy are permitted in the wave function correlation configuration.
+For example, in the case of hole doping away from integer filling number $\nu_{0}=2$, the wave function correlation configuration indicates that there are no triple occupancy and quadruple occupancy on each site after $P_{G}$ projection, and not so obviously the wave function correlation configuration tells us the fact that empty occupancy is also excluded after $P_{G}$ projection.
+Therefore, only single occupancy and double occupancy are allowed after $P_{G}$ projection in the case of hole doping away from integer filling number $\nu_{0}=2$.
+Following the same steps, we can obtain the result that in the case of lightly hole doping away from integer filling number $\nu_{0}$ ($\nu_{0}=$ 1, 2, or 3), only $\nu_{0}$ occupancy and $\nu_{0}-1$ occupancy are permitted in the wave function correlation configuration.